 September is often associated with a flurry of activities.
 Summer cottages are getting ready to be shut down, summer vacations have come to an end, the kids are back in school, and mother nature has completed yet another cycle and is getting ready to go dormant.

 I also associate September with tomatoes.
-Canning Whole Tomatoes is one of the best ways to preserve this Italian staple, which is used in so many classic Italian dishes.
+Canning whole tomatoes are one of the best ways to preserve this Italian staple used in so many classic Italian dishes.

-What do I need to make Classic Marinara Sauce?
+What do I need to make the best marinara sauce?

-- Olive oil.
-Invest in a good quality olive oil, you will taste the difference it makes.
+- Extra virgin olive oil.
+Invest in a good quality olive oil; you will taste the difference it makes.

 - Garlic cloves.
 Provides loads of flavor.

 - Red pepper flakes.
 Just a little to provide a touch of heat.
 Feel free to add more or less.
 It is your choice!

-As far as accessories are concerned, you need a cutting board, a sharp knife, a wide skillet and a wooden spoon.
+As far as accessories are concerned, it would help if you had a cutting board, a sharp knife, a wide skillet and a wooden spoon.

 Wait until you see how easily this Italian marinara sauce recipe comes together with just a few simple ingredients!!

-Prep the garlic: I will usually use about 3 cloves of garlic that I have crushed with the side of my knife.
+Prep the garlic: I will usually use about 2-3 cloves of garlic (depending on their size) that I have crushed with the side of my knife.
 Feel free to use more (or less) according to your personal preference.

 Get the tomatoes ready: I will usually use canned tomatoes as part of my marinara sauce ingredients.
 This makes the whole process quick and simple.
-And there is no shortage on taste because of the type of canned tomatoes I purchase.
+And there is no shortage of taste because of the type of canned tomatoes I purchase.
 If possible, purchase San Marzano whole canned tomatoes packed in their own juices and not tomato sauce (as these will be a little sweeter).
-Look for tomatoes packed in Italy as they will be of a superior quality.
-If available in your region, make sure to purchase tomatoes which have been certified DOP.
+Look for tomatoes packed in Italy as they will be of superior quality.
+If available in your region, make sure to purchase tomatoes that have been certified DOP.
 If you are interested, Serious Eats has a great article on the DOP tomato.